Yanceyville, North Carolina: Economy

 Approximately half of the central business district is located within the town's historic district.
-Businesses in the CBD include banks, law offices, CPAs, a newspaper company, an auction house, hair salons, barber shops, a take-out restaurant, a bike shop, and a general store.
-CoSquare, a county-supported coworking space, is located in the downtown historic area.
+Businesses in the CBD include banks, law offices, CPAs, a newspaper company, an auction house, hair salons, a coffee shop, restaurants, a bike shop, and a general store.
+Additionally, the town features CoSquare, a county-supported coworking space that fosters entrepreneurship and remote work.

-The largest industries in Yanceyville are accommodation and food services, health care and social assistance, and manufacturing.
-Manufacturers in the town include USA-RS Services, Chemtek, and Royal Textile Mills.
-Yanceyville is also home to one industrial park: Caswell County Industrial Park.

-The Caswell County Local Foods Council initiates community-driven projects and manages the Caswell Farmers' Market in Yanceyville.
-NC Cooperative Extension's office in Yanceyville connects local farmers and agribusinesses with vital research-based information and technology.
+The Caswell County Local Foods Council initiates community-driven projects and manages the Caswell County Farmers Market in Yanceyville.
+NC Cooperative Extension's office in the town connects local farmers and agribusinesses with vital research-based information and technology.

-Arts and culture
+Yanceyville and the surrounding county have been described as being in a prime location for growth in the information technology and manufacturing sectors.
+The area is in the Piedmont Triad and near Danville, Virginia and the Research Triangle, giving residents access to regional employment centers, services, and institutions.

+Yanceyville’s 2022–2036 comprehensive land use plan identifies economic development as a municipal priority.
+As of August 2025, the town did not require a local privilege license; businesses are required to complete a business information form and obtain zoning approval, which are administered by the town manager’s office.

+Arts, culture, and recreation

+Festivals

 Yanceyville annually hosts the "Bright Leaf Hoedown," which takes place in the town square.
 It is a one-day outdoor festival held in late September featuring local food vendors, live entertainment, crafts, and non-profit organizations.
 The event usually draws more than 5,000 guests.

-The Caswell County Historical Association holds its annual Heritage Festival each May in Yanceyville.
+The Caswell County Historical Association holds its annual Heritage Festival in Yanceyville each May.
 The festival celebrates town and county history through living history reenactments, tours, games, vendors, and live music.

+Historic landmarks

-Yanceyville features an antebellum courthouse designed by William Percival in addition to other antebellum buildings and houses.
-The Yanceyville Historic District, Bartlett Yancey House, Graves House, William Henry and Sarah Holderness House, John Johnston House, Melrose/Williamson House, and Poteat House are listed on the National Register of Historic Places.
+Yanceyville is home to Caswell County Courthouse, an antebellum courthouse designed by William Percival.
+The courthouse is listed on the National Register of Historic Places, as are other notable buildings and houses in the area, including:

-The town's cultural attractions also include: